webbukkit/dynmap/README.md

     gradlew.bat clean build install

 # What platforms are supported?
-The following target platforms are supported:
+The following target platforms are supported, and you can find them at the links supplied:

 | Server type  | Version | Dynmap JAR | Where? |
 | ------------ | ------- | ---------- | ------ |